 In most cases, 'little re' can be ignored if its value is less than one tenth that of Re (the external resistance).
 For what it's worth, when Re is bypassed by a cap re becomes significant.
 I used a value of 2,200µF, and the circuit gain becomes roughly 220, but distortion rises rapidly - try 8.25% at 2V RMS output!
 The vast majority of that distortion is the result of the modulation of re as the collector voltage varies - as must the current through the load resistance and hence the emitter.
 This is explained for interest value - feel free to examine this yourselves, you will learn a great deal in the process.

 You may have noticed that the vast majority of the design process involved only Ohm's law and the formula for resistances/ impedances in parallel.
 It is commonly (but mistakenly) believed that all sorts of intricate maths are needed to design basic circuits.
 This is not the case at all.
 You'll need to know how to calculate capacitive reactance to select capacitor values that will pass the lowest frequency of interest.

 Also note that the voltages calculated may not agree with those shown on the schematic - this is not an error.
 Calculated and actual voltage can often vary, but the overall design is well within acceptable limits.
-Voltages were taken from the simulation, but a real (i.e. physical) circuit may be slightly different again.
+Voltages were taken from the simulation, and a real (i.e. physical) circuit may be slightly different again.